VicenteJankowski/PointeeGame/README.md

 You start by selecting the coordinates of the field with a coupon to redeem.
 Please, keep in mind that X axis is vertical, Y axis is horizontal.
 Coordinates of the top left field are (0, 0).
 In each round you have to pass a starting point coordinates for the bird.

-You can finish a game after the 5th, 25th, 50th or 100th round.
+You can finish a game after the 5th, 25th, 50th.
+You can also continue until the 100th round, if you think you will get more points on your coupon.
 At the end of the game the application will print a coupon with maximum points and the points you have gathered on your coupon.

 Good luck!